My VA Keeps Making Mistakes: Root Cause Diagnosis

 What would make this easier?”

-This creates accountability AND surfaces confusion points you need to fix in your documentation.
+This creates accountability and surfaces confusion points you need to fix in your documentation.

-Before you send ANY task instruction, verify:
+Quality Check — Before you send ANY task instruction, verify:

-I’ve shown them the exact process (video or checklist)
+I’ve shown them the exact process (video or checklist).

-I’ve defined what “done correctly” looks like
+I’ve defined what “done correctly” looks like.

-I’ve included a way to check their work before submitting
+I’ve included a way to check their work before submitting.

 If ANY of these is missing, don’t assign the task.
 Document it first.